 Tamara's love of music ultimately led her to the International Gay Rodeo Association (IGRA).
 She was intrigued to read in a gay newspaper about "The Greater Motown International Rodeo" produced by the Michigan Gay Rodeo Association (MIGRA), and its charitable fundraising.
 Tamara was invited to perform at the 1996 Michigan rodeo and she was looking forward to seeing how the concept of 'gay' and 'rodeo' worked.
 She was longing, too, for a return to her country roots.
 Plus... it was all for charity!

 From that experience, Tamara 'knew' getting involved and learning more about Gay Rodeo was for her!
 Since 1996, Tamara's involvement with the IGRA rodeos has made a significant impact.
-Later that year, she was named the first Ms. MIGRA, and also went on to win the title of Ms. IGRA 1998.
+In 1997, she was named the first Ms. MIGRA, and also went on to win the title of Ms. IGRA 1998.
 Tamara had finally found her place.
 When asked: "Why gay rodeo?" her response was: "Because it's where it doesn't matter whether you're gay, straight, bisexual, or transgender.
 We all work and play together without prejudices.
 It's like a family reunion at every rodeo!
 Every association has its own personality.
 It's fun to see what each association brings to our rodeo program."

 During her 20-year venture, Tamara participated in 124 rodeos, 16 World Gay Rodeo Finals, and 9 IGRA conventions.
 She competed and won ribbons in calf roping on foot, and buckled in the Wild Drag Race, both of which earned her invitations to compete in IGRA's World Gay Rodeo Finals.
 Although she didn't compete in Flag Racing and Chute Dogging they were her favorite events as a spectator.
 "Flag Racing is fast: watching the horse and rider working together as a team, and the skill involved in picking up and placing the flag.
 Chute Dogging is human against animal.
 A person getting into a tiny space with a 500-pound steer with the intention to 'take it down'!"